lexicalunit/dotfiles/README.md

 1. Clone this repository into your home directory.
 1. Source your new environment by opening a new terminal or running [`. ~/.profile`](.profile).
-1. Execute the command [`setup all`](bin/setup) to step through configuration of system settings, installation of applications, and creation of your complete OS X developer environment.
+1. Execute the command [`setup all`](bin/setup) to step through configuration of system settings, installation of applications, and creation of your complete developer environment.

 You can also use the tool [`bin/deploy_dotfiles`](bin/deploy_dotfiles) to automatically export these settings to a remote machine.